BenjamooseCalto/CodingAdventure/README.md

 Random coding projects I've worked on with a few larger ones mixed in

 The biggest project in here is slasherBot, my Discord bot made in Python.

+In the Arma folder, you'll find all the scripts I've made for my custom Arma 3 missions.